 The different types of biscuits around the world

 Today, there are many different types of biscuits around the world.
-In the United States, biscuits are a type of savory bread that is often served with gravy or butter.
+In the United States, biscuits are a type of savoury bread that is often served with gravy or butter.

 In the United Kingdom, biscuits are sweet treats that are often served with tea or coffee.
 Some of the most popular types of biscuits in the UK include digestives, butter biscuits, and custard creams.

-In France, biscuits are called "petits fours," and they are often served as an appetizer or dessert.
+In France, biscuits are called "petits fours," and they are often served as an appetiser or dessert.
 Some of the most popular types of petits fours include macarons, madeleines, and financiers.

 The cultural significance of biscuits